AdyGCode/SaaS-FED-Notes/session-02/S02-PHP-Basics-I.md

 [recursive acronym]

 Executed:
-- Using a PHP ‘interpreter’ on
+- Using a PHP ‘interpreter’
-- a web server
+- Usually combined with a web or application server

 Generates output based on executed code, and data sources as required